 I love what you are doing and can see that you are a small program desperately in need of resources - how can I help support HDTS?

 How do I contact a High Desert Test Sites representative?

 Send us an email at email@example.com.
 Sign up for the HDTS mailing list to stay abreast of HDTS updates, events, and projects.

 The name Joshua Tree refers to both the National Park, and a small unincorporated town and its surrounding community.
-The community of Joshua Tree sits roughly in the middle of the Morongo Basin -- a long basin that is traversed from west to east by a single highway called Hwy 62 (also known as 29 Palms Hwy).
+The community of Joshua Tree sits roughly in the middle of the Morongo Basin — a long basin that is traversed from west to east by a single highway called Hwy 62 (also known as 29 Palms Hwy).
 Each community in the Morongo Basin has a distinct character.
 Joshua Tree is considered to be made up of rock climbers, new-agers, hippies, and people from LA (or other urban areas) who own desert weekend retreats or run Airbnb businesses.
 Twenty years ago Joshua Tree consisted mostly of ramshackle homestead cabins and a few small businesses that would close during the hottest months of the summer.
-Now Joshua Tree has become a major tourist destination and is flooded with vacationers during busy seasons in the spring and fall.
+Now Joshua Tree has become a major tourist destination and is flooded with vacationers year-round.

 Welcome to the beautiful Community of Copper Mountain Mesa, one of the most remote and pristine areas of the Morongo Basin.
 The way our elders tell the story: folks started homesteading up here in the fifties.
 Slowly but surely, families began to move to the Mesa, excited about the healthful air and panoramic views.
 Roads were cut, cabins were built and electricity wired up.
 Phone service didn't reach us until the 1960s.
 Water was not piped in until the late nineties.